-My boyfriend blocked me on all his social medias one time we fought.
+My boyfriend blocked me on all his social media one time we fought.
 We made up but he is still blocking me on all his social media accounts.
-I asked him why, he said he would reinvite me when he feels like it.
+When I asked him why, he said he would reinvite me when he feels like it.
 We are in a long distance relationship with about 9000 miles between us too.
 Is this normal?
 Should I be worried?

 A: No it’s not normal and it’s extremely childish of him.
 It sounds like there is something on his social media accounts he doesn’t want you to see.

 You say you have ‘made up’ but if that’s the case he has no excuse for blocking you on his accounts.

 Why are you accepting this?

 I would ask him for the last time to reinstate you and if he still will not, I think it’s time to end the relationship and find someone else.